cnrancher/docs-hangar/versioned_docs/version-v1.7/index.md

     By default, the registry server can be login with any username and password.

-    You can configure the authentication config of the registry server by refer to [Distribution Registry Token Authentication](https://distribution.github.io/distribution/spec/auth/) and setup the [HTTPS certificate](https://distribution.github.io/distribution/about/deploying/#get-a-certificate) to use in production.
+    You can configure the authentication config of the registry server by refer to [Distribution Registry Token Authentication](https://distribution.github.io/distribution/spec/auth/).

     :::

-1. You can use the hangar [inspect](advanced/inspect) command to inspect the copied image manifest in the destination registry:
+1. Use the hangar [inspect](advanced/inspect) command to inspect the copied image manifest index:

     ```sh
     hangar inspect docker://127.0.0.1:5000/cnrancher/hangar:latest --raw --tls-verify=false